daywiss/memtable/README.md

    //assume we have a user model that uses promises to persist data to database var UserModel = require('./UserModel')

-   function upsert(data){
-     //upserts data, returns the data in a promise return UserModel.upsert(data)
+   //keep store eventually consistent with memory model
+   //for better consistency, persist data asyncronously, then update memtable on success. function handleChange(data){
+     //upserts data into persistence model
+     UserModel.upsert(data)
    }

    //assume we can get the entire table as an array this way UserModel.getAll().then(function(users){
      var users = Table({
-       //preChange fires every time set is called, allows you to allow or deny data before memory is updated preChange:upsert,
        //resume previously persisted users
        resume:users,
        //set memtable to only retain 'id' field (default primary key) and 'email' field unique:['email'],
+       //the table will call this every time memory is changed, it will ignore any return value. onChange:handleChange
      })

-     //use the users table
+     //...do stuff with users table
    })